 As part of Green Driving America's overall transportation efficiency advocacy, an organization focus is on the harm and waste of vehicle idling, especially when parked (discretionary idling).
-This is a largely unnecessary practice which impacts the planet and our health.
+This is a largely unnecessary practice which impacts the planet, our health, and our wallets.

 The U.S. Dept. of Energy states: "Each year, U.S. passenger cars, light-duty trucks, medium-duty trucks, and heavy-duty vehicles consume more than 6 billion gallons of diesel fuel and gasoline—without even moving.
 Roughly half of that fuel is wasted by passenger vehicles."